ronnyml/snowplow-wiki/Objective-C-Tracker-Setup.md

 <a name="manual-setup" />
 ### 3.2 Manual Setup

-If you prefer not to use CocoaPods, you can grab the tracker from our [GitHub repo][ios-tracker-github] and import it into your project.
+If you prefer not to use CocoaPods, you can grab the tracker from our [GitHub repo][objc-tracker-github] and import it into your project.

 #### Clone the tracker